kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 Yey!
 No more permission errors!

-And obviously, for the Linux commands fans, let’s append a new line with “echo”:
+And obviously, for the Linux commands fans, append a new line with “echo”:

 ```
 hue@kroen3n:~$ more hielau.txt